Stevelocks100/TBS_MCB/resources/The Broken Script Notes/The Broken Script/Entities/FalseVillager.md

 likely takes the appearance of a normal villager.

 on spawn:
-- likely gives itself an effect
-- searches for entities, but reason is unknown.
+- maybe gives the player a certain effect.
+- scans for [[PigCircuit]] or [[FalseVillager]] within 500 blocks
+	- despawn if 2.. exist already
+- despawn after 18k ticks

 on death:
 - seems to spawn [[Circuit]]

 on tick update:
-- set target to iron golem within 50 blocks, otherwise player within 1000?
-- very rare chance to die, and spawn [[Circuit]]
+- 0.01% chance to immediately despawn and summon [[Circuit]] if player within 20 blocks
+- appears to target players within 1000 (unlikely), and iron golems within 50 blocks
-- very rare chance to simply die.
+- 0.01% chance to simply despawn.

-seems similar to pigCircuit, which likely means there is a fake pig mob.